ontolex/morph/draft.md

 ### morph:baseForm
 > ----
-> Property **baseForm** is an `ontolex:lexicalForm` property that indicates the morphological base form of a lexical entry
+> Property **baseForm** is an `ontolex:lexicalForm` property that indicates a base form, other than the canonical form, from which a word is derived
 > Domain: `ontolex:Word` (not lexical entry!)
 > Range: `ontolex:Form`
 >